 Before restoration, large buckthorn choked a savanna at Pine Bend Bluffs (left).
 Many years of ongoing invasive woody and weed control, controlled burns and seeding native species has resulted in a ground cover of native grasses and wildflowers popular with pollinators, and scattered bur oak trees (right).
 (Photos by Karen Schik)

-2019 marked the twentieth year that FMR has worked on ecological restoration at the Pine Bend Bluffs area of Flint Hills Resources.
+2019 marked the twentieth year that FMR has worked on ecological restoration at the Pine Bend Bluffs area of Flint Hills Resources' land.
 A lot has happened in those 20 years.
 We've converted a buckthorn forest to oak savanna and a Siberian elm forest to prairie.
 But has wildlife found these restored habitats?

 Pine Bend Bluffs Natural Area is a 1,300-acre corridor along the western bluffs of the Mississippi River in Rosemount and Inver Grove Heights.
 The 300-acre Katharine Ordway Natural History Study Area of Macalester College is at the north end, the 700-acre Flint Hills Resources property is at the south end and the Pine Bend Bluffs Scientific and Natural Area is in the middle.

 The varied terrain of these sites — deep ravines, steep slopes, level blufftops and lowland — supports many different plant communities from seepage swamps and floodplain forest to hot, dry bedrock bluff prairies and oak forests in between.
 This area includes some of the highest biodiversity sites in Dakota County.

 Unfortunately, after many decades of fire suppression and encroachment of invasive species, many areas in this region became extremely degraded, with a significant loss of native plant diversity.